Jadyhill/Python-learning/README.md

 ```

-you may say hello to : Hey @jady -loveyou
+you may say hello to : Hey @jadyhill -loveyou
 the most cool thing i like to do is to do list
  - [x] This is a  cool thing.
  - [ ] i cannot agree with you more!